Universitari/qMiniMetro/README.md

 # qMiniMetro

-Fanmade remake of the popular game Mini Metro
-written in C++ using the Qt framework
+Fanmade remake of the popular game Mini Metro (qiniqetro) written in C++ using the Qt framework